 5. Vegetables and Carbohydrates

 Vegetables provide a number of health benefits for protection dogs.
-They contain antioxidants, enzymes, phytonutrients, vitamins, minerals, and ber, which helps to regulate blood sugar.
+They contain antioxidants, enzymes, phytonutrients, vitamins, minerals, and ber, which help to regulate blood sugar.
 Check the ingredients list to see what vegetables are included in the food.
 This way you can stay away from any that your dog is allergic to.
 Look for foods with a variety of both root and green veggies in them.

 You should also look at the food and see if you can see the vegetables in it.
 When vegetables are ground up completely, they are easier for your protection dog to digest and absorb the nutrients.
 When the vegetables are in large, visible chunks, your dog may have a hard time digesting them.
 If the food does not contain any vegetables, you may choose to add your own.
 Make sure you steam or puree the veggies before adding them.